Joshua Henry: Theatre

+2006-2010: Early career and Broadway debut

-Henry made his acting debut when he co-starred as Judas in the Paper Mill Playhouse (Milburn, New Jersey) production of Godspell in 2006.
-He was set to star in a 2008 Broadway transfer, but the project was cancelled.
+Henry made his acting debut when he co-starred as Judas/John the Baptist in the Paper Mill Playhouse (Milburn, New Jersey) production of Godspell in 2006.
+He was set to star in a 2008 Broadway transfer opposite Gavin Creel as Jesus and Diana DeGarmo, but the project was cancelled.

 In 2007, Henry appeared in the ensemble of the Off-Broadway musical In the Heights, re-joining the cast for the show's Broadway production.
 For In the Heights, the entire cast won a Drama Desk Award, and Henry and the ensemble won an ACCA Award for Outstanding Broadway Chorus from Actors' Equity Association.

 Henry starred in Serenade, which played off-Broadway from December 9, 2007, to December 15, 2007.

-Henry played the Tin Man in The Wiz at the New York City Center in 2009.

 In June 2009, Henry contributed original music to the off-Broadway musical Shafrika, The White Girl at the Vineyard Theatre.

+In 2009, he also starred in The Wiz as The Tin Man at New York City Center as a part of their Encores! series.

 From March 24, 2010 to July 20, 2010 he played "Favorite Son" in the original Broadway cast of the Green Day musical American Idiot.
+From March 15, 2011 until the show's closing on April 24, 2011 he returned to the role of "Favorite Son" in American Idiot.